 Why not use this model?

 The Inxmail group has grown at a rate of 30% per year over the last ten years, and the number of employees reached 100 in 2013.
 This growth is completely organic, with the parent company and its subsidiaries still owned by the two founders.
-Finally, we don't believe that email marketing can be improvised, and all our offers naturally include support; whether in terms of sharing best practices or the responsiveness of our user assistance, we don't leave our customers to fend for themselves.
+Freemium is a suitable model for fund-raising, which is not our case.
+Furthermore, we have no intention of promoting a user base that is out of touch with reality, by highlighting "customers" who are not actively using the platform.
+Finally, we don't believe that email marketing can be improvised, and all our offers naturally include support; whether it's a question of sharing best practices or the responsiveness of our user assistance, we don't leave our customers to fend for themselves.

 What do you think of the French emailing market?
 Is it mature or is there still room for new innovations?

 Like all other European markets, it is becoming more structured, with the share of prospecting emails declining in favor of loyalty emails.
-Although we cannot yet speak of maturity, the indicators are nonetheless encouraging, with advertisers becoming more critical and understanding that deliverability is not so much the result of technical settings as of a qualitative approach to data collection (traceability, double opt-in forms, preference centers, etc.) Innovation will come from practices: the common denominator for all Internet users, email is nonetheless a channel to be used wisely alongside other channels (paper, telephone, social networks, etc.).
+Although we cannot yet speak of maturity, the indicators are nevertheless encouraging, with advertisers becoming more critical and understanding that deliverability is not so much the result of technical settings as of a qualitative approach to data collection (traceability, double opt-in form, preference center...).
+Innovation, on the other hand, will come from practices: as the common denominator for all Internet users, email is nonetheless a channel to be used wisely alongside other channels (paper, telephone, social networks, etc.).

 A last word to conclude?

-First of all, thanks for the interview!
-And a little advert for the road: confident in the quality of our solutions and services, we're offering all interested companies an online demonstration and even a free evaluation of Inxmail Professional.
-We look forward to hearing from you!
+First of all, thank you for the interview!
+And a little advert for the road: confident in the quality of our solutions and services, we're offering any interested company an online demonstration and even a free evaluation of Inxmail Professional.
+Don't hesitate to contact us!

 Reading content isn't everything.
 The best way is to talk to us.